taylorpoe/framework-guides/timelines.md

         }
     }

 Add a callback as the third item in the timeline selector array passed to the `.queue()` method.
-After the animation in the array is complete, the callback will fire before calling on the next animation.
+After the animation in the array is complete, the callback will fire before calling on the next animation. `.startQueue()` begins the entire animation sequence.